ferenckata/SQSeminarPaper/manuscript.md

 ### Testing ###

 As highlighted in the literature [@doi:10.48550/arXiv.1804.01954], testing is a difficult concept for scientific software.
+However, it is also a central concept in team programming, as test coverage increases trust and allows the safe addition of new features by any member.
 We revisited testing multiple times: discussed debugging tools, how to write unit tests in python (```pytest``` and ```unittest```) and R (```testthat```), what type of functions can be tested, why automated tests are beneficial and how to implement them via continuous integration services (e.g. GitHub Actions).
 The main difficulty was for us to see testing as software testing beyond the validation of the scientific feature of the software that can be shown on a small test data.
 Similarly to modularization, a recurring question was when to start adding tests.